French Negation: Your Ultimate Guide to Negative Adverbs, Adjectives, Pronouns and More

-Like adverbs, adjectives can be used in the place of pas in the negative construction.
+Like adverbs, adjectives can be used in place of pas in the negative construction.

-This is different from using a negative adverb, however, because the adjective must negate a following noun and therefore doesn’t follow the helper verb if there is one.
+This is different from using a negative adverb—the adjective must negate the following noun and therefore doesn’t follow the helper verb if there is one.

 Both these negative adjectives (aucun and nul) have the meaning of “not any” and are used to mean that there isn’t any of the noun that follows.